discodrive/leeaplin-blog/src/pages/posts/cloudfront-invalidation.md

 ## The solution (sort of)

--- CREATE A GIF WITH VHS TO SHOW PROCESS OF DOING THIS IN THE AWS CLI

 The first solution that came to mind first was to use the AWS CLI.
 It is really easy to use and since I already have AWS account profiles set up locally this would be a quick way to run an invalidation.

 ```bash